978 words

 • Applies them to the cluster.

-On a clean install, Helm creates the resources.
+Clean install?
+Helm just creates the resources.
+Easy.

 Error: invalid ownership metadata

-During upgrades or rollbacks, Helm performs a three-way strategic merge — comparing the previous manifest, the new manifest, and the current cluster state — handled client-side through client-go.
+During upgrades or rollbacks, the story changes again.
+Helm runs a three-way strategic merge, comparing the previous manifest, the new manifest, and the current cluster state.
+That whole comparison happens client-side, through client-go.

 Where Helm Stores Release State#

-Every Helm release is stored inside your cluster.
-No external DBs, no magic.
+Every Helm release lives inside your cluster.
+No external DBs.
+No magic.
+Promise.

-By default, Helm saves release info in a Kubernetes Secret, though you can switch to a ConfigMap or SQL driver (PostgreSQL).
+By default, your release info goes into a Kubernetes Secret.
+You can swap that out for a ConfigMap or a SQL driver (PostgreSQL) if you’d rather.

 Default object structure: